 #HeyFriends… I’m so overwhelmed and inspired by everyone’s kind words that I had to do a video.
 As a mental health professional I believe We all need to make our Mental Health a priority.
 Wether you’re sad, depressed or suicidal like I was… you can make it through.
 There is a better day around the corner with support.
 Big thank you to @rayauxais & @treatomic I love you both more thank you’ll ever know.
 If you need help call 1-800-273-8255

-Brown, who serves as the culture expert and sees himself as the“resident therapist” on the series, has been open about struggling with depression and using drugs and alcohol in the past to help him cope, according to Today.
+Brown, who serves as the culture expert and sees himself as the “resident therapist” on the series, has been open about struggling with depression and using drugs and alcohol in the past to help him cope, according to Today.

-“As you see me on Queer Eye helping people with their mental health, and you see me on my social media helping people, it’s because it’s important to me,” the star said in the video.
+“As you see me on Queer Eye helping people with their mental health, and you see me on my social media helping people, it’s because it’s important to me,” the star says in the video.
 “I know so many of us suffer from mental health issues, and we just don’t know where to turn.”

 If you or someone you know are contemplating suicide, please call the National Suicide Prevention Lifeline at 1-800-273-8255.
-The Crisis Text Line offers free, 24-hour support when you text HOME to 741-741.
+The Crisis Text Line offers free 24-hour support when you text HOME to 741-741.